chef/chef-web-docs/content/target_mode.md

 Replace `<TARGET_NAME>` with the name of the host as defined in the credentials file.
 For example, `HOST-1` in the [credential file example](#examples).

-## Schedule Client runs in Target Mode
+## Run Target Mode with Chef Automate or Chef Infra Server

-Target Mode doesn't have a way to schedule Chef Infra Client runs on a node, but you can configure Chef Automate or Chef Infra Server to execute Client runs using cron.
+You can configure Chef Automate or Chef Infra Server to run Target Mode on a regular schedule.

-### Create a schedule
+Target Mode doesn't have a way to schedule Chef Infra Client runs on a node, but you can create a cron file that executes Target Mode on a regular schedule.

-This example creates a cron file that executes the Chef Infra Client run using Target Mode every thirty minutes.
+For example, this create a cron file that executes Target Mode every thirty minutes:

 ```ruby
 cat > /etc/cron.d/nodename.cron <<EOF